higherkindness/mu-scala/docs/src/main/tut/index.md

 // required for a protocol definition: libraryDependencies += "io.higherkindness" %% "mu-rpc-client-core"       % "0.16.0"

+// required for a protocol definition with streaming operations: libraryDependencies += "io.higherkindness" %% "mu-rpc-client-monix"      % "0.16.0"
+// or:
+libraryDependencies += "io.higherkindness" %% "mu-rpc-client-fs2"        % "0.16.0"

 // required for the use of the derived RPC client/s, using either Netty or OkHttp as transport layer: libraryDependencies += "io.higherkindness" %% "mu-rpc-client-netty"      % "0.16.0"